-Fill baggage compartments under unoccupied seats to capacity before using baggage compartments under occupied seats.
-Avoid placing objects in compartment which could injure occupant if seat collapses during a hard landing.
+Fill aft baggage compartments to capacity before using baggage compartments under occupied seats.
+Avoid placing objects in under-seat compartments which could injure occupant if seat collapses during a hard landing.

 Ensure all doors are unlocked before flight to allow rescue or exit in an emergency.